MaraRinn/WOLF-Tutorial/notes.md

 ## WOLF Tutorial Ships

+How to keep track of which crew are required for which infrastructure lander?

+1. Build in colonising waves.
+One lander for each biome, record what crew are required for each lander, send all the crew in one batch.
+2. Name each lander uniquely, keep a record of which lander is going to which biome and what crew it requires, send crew as required for each lander

+Example:

++ Poles Fertiliser
+  + Engineer
+  + Kolonist
+  + Mechanic
+  + Medic
+  + Scientist
++ Midlands Food
+  + Farmer
++ Great Flats Rare Metals
+  + Medic
+  + Miner
+  + Scientist
+  + Technician

+Then send a crew ship to Minmus with those specialists aboard.
+Build the landers as you get the materials to do so, put the crew on board and land them.
+Strike the ship off the list as it's connected to the biome depot.

 ## Preparation

 Make sure that the craft can load into the stock game with only Bon Voyage and MKS/WOLF addons.